adus/portal-documentation/_documents/segmentcalc.md

 ---
 The _/traveltime/api/segmentcalc_ endpoint returns all the individual (non-aggregated) travel time calculations in one ore more segments (each of which is defined as a route between a set of starting coordinates and a set of ending coordinates).
 The segment or segments returned are specified by passing the `segment_id` parameter, which takes an integer.
 The valid segment IDs for this endpoint can be found in the data returned by a call to the [_seginventory_]({{ site.url }}{{ site.baseurl }}/documents/seginventory/) endpoint.

-Due to the quantity of data in the database, API calls to this endpoint must be constrained within a date range through the use of the start_date and end_date parameters in order to reliably return any data.
+Due to the quantity of data available, API calls to this endpoint must be constrained within a date range through the use of the `start_date` and `end_date` parameters in order to reliably return any data.

 This endpoint returns data in JSON format by default.